- Normal precautions

 You should ensure that you take out comprehensive travel and medical insurance before you travel.

 There are a number of serious health risks in Mozambique and medical facilities outside Maputo are generally poor.
 In cases of serious illness or injury, medical evacuation to South Africa or elsewhere may be necessary.

 Make sure you check with your doctor well in advance of travelling to see what vaccinations or other preventative measures (e.g. anti-malarial medication) you need before travelling to Mozambique.

-If you’ve been in a country where yellow fever is endemic, you must have a yellow fever vaccination certificate to enter Mozambique.
+If you have been in a country where yellow fever is endemic, you must have a yellow fever vaccination certificate to enter Mozambique.
 The World Health Organisation maintains a list of such countries, which are mainly in Africa and Latin America.
-If you don’t hold a valid certificate, the authorities are entitled to insist on vaccination at your own expense before you enter the country.
+If you do not hold a valid certificate, the authorities are entitled to insist on vaccination at your own expense before you enter the country.

 Malaria is endemic throughout the country, including in Maputo.
 Before travelling, ask your doctor about suitable anti-malarial medication.
 And after arrival, take precautions to avoid being bitten by mosquitoes by using bed nets and repellents, and wearing closed shoes, long sleeves and trousers.

 Cholera and other diseases caused by unsanitary conditions are common throughout Mozambique, particularly during the rainy season (approximately late October - April).
 You should drink bottled or boiled and filtered water and eat only where food has been thoroughly cooked and basic hygiene precautions have been taken.

 Mozambique has a high HIV and AIDS infection rate.
 You should take appropriate precautions to limit the risk of transmission through blood or sexual contact.
 If you suspect that you have been exposed to possible infection, you should seek immediate medical attention.